DevOpsPlayground/atlantis-automation/README.md

 2.2.3 Click save changes and go to project  settings Webhook option.

-and then follow the stpes how you have configured  access token like same way.
+and then follow the below  stpes to configure  webhook setup and webhook secret.

 ```